 Group Membership.
-For this project, you will be assigned to groups of roughly four students (depending on enrolment) using an online tool called CATME (for more information: http://info.catme.org).
+For this project, you will be assigned to groups using an online tool called CATME (for more information: http://info.catme.org).
 Within the first week of the semester, you will receive an email (sent to your Ambrose email account) with a link to create a CATME account.
 You will then receive a second email inviting you to complete the team-maker questionnaire.
 You must complete the questionnaire by Tuesday, September 20 at 11:55pm.
 Once data from all members in the class has been received, groups will be generated by the system and you will be informed of the names of your group members.